KnorrFG/dotree/README.md

 - A configurable default shell
 - Different types of auto completion for querying variables (History, Path)
-- echo commands, which will only echo the command instead of executing it, so it can be inserted into the bash line editor
 - repeatable commands, usefull for brightnessctl - or +

 ## Installation